 This book (by two well-known MIT professors of Electrical Engineering) is a wonderful treatment in terms of its style (simple informal explanations, motivating discussions, frequent notes of a historical/philosophical nature); its selection of topics (the basics, mainly, usually from the most useful perspective); its rigor and accuracy; its reasonable brevity; its rather conventional point of view (contrast it, for example, with the very interesting recent book by E. Jaynes); and its humor.

-U. Arizona, Boston U., Brigham Young U., State U. of New York at Buffalo, Carnegie Mellon U., Claremont McKenna College, Columbia U., Cornell U., George Mason U., Iowa State U., George Washington U., Middlebury College, Purdue U., RPI, Stanford U., SUNY, U. of Maryland, U. of Michigan, U. of Misssouri-Kansas City, NorthEastern U., U. of Pennsylvania, Portland State U., Rice U., U. of Texas at Austin, U. of Toronto, Towson U., U. of Virginia, U.C.
+U. Arizona, Boston U., CMU, Columbia U., George Mason U., Iowa State U., Middlebury College, Purdue U., RPI., Stanford U., SUNY, U. of Maryland, U. of Michigan, NorthEastern U., U. of Pennsylvania, U. of Texas at Austin, U. of Virginia, U.C.
 Berkeley, U.C.
 Davis, UCLA, Vanderbilt University, Virginia Polytechnic Institute, Worcester Polytechnic Institute

 Please contact us for special shipping, discount, and other arrangements for courses in universities outside of North America.